 Meiji Jingu

-The shrine was established in 1920 as a dedication to the deified spirits of Emperor Meiji and the Empress Dowager Shōken.
-The extensive forest around the shrine in the center of the city was created artificially by planting a hundred thousand trees donated from people all over the country.
+The shrine was established in 1920 as a dedication to the deified spirits of Emperor Meiji and Empress Shōken.
+The extensive forest around the shrine in the city center was created artificially by planting a hundred thousand trees donated from people all over the country.

-The shrine attracts the greatest number of worshippers every year during hatsumode over the New Year period.
+The shrine attracts the greatest number of visitors every year during "hatsumode" over the New Year period.

-The shrine attracts the greatest number of worshippers every year during hatsumode over the New Year period.
+The shrine attracts the greatest number of visitors every year during "hatsumode" over the New Year period.

 More Information about Meiji Jingu